UHSTL Apprenticeship+ Mutual Support Network

 Project objectives from proposal:

 After years of successful programming, UHSTL has received feedback from participants that they wish to remain connected after graduating from the programs.
-Though the programs are designed to foster a community of practice, there is no current official framework for maintaining engagement with other program participants, partners, and UHSTL.
+Though the programs are designed to foster a network of practice, there is no current official framework for maintaining engagement with other program participants, partners, and UHSTL.
 The Apprenticeship+ program will provide a foundation for interested alumni to develop their own self-sustaining mutual support network.
 This network would facilitate resource and information sharing, opportunities to help each other with projects, seed/plant swaps, etc. To support this network, UHSTL will provide workshops on topics identified by the network, provide a tool share for group work days, and provide training to group members that would like to host their own work day.

 UHSTL’s Apprenticeship and FIT programs are designed to be successional with the ability to opt in to the Apprenticeship+ at any time.
 The goal of the Apprenticeship+ network of new growers will be to establish and support their own farms.
 The first few years of farm establishment are the most costly and labor intensive with the smallest yields.
-To help historically underserved and beginning farmers overcome this barrier, UHSTL will provide educational opportunities, farm planning support, donated farming materials, funding for qualifying participants, and the training necessary to host guests for a workday.
+To help beginning farmers overcome this barrier, UHSTL will provide educational opportunities, farm planning support, donated farming materials, funding for qualifying participants, and the training necessary to host guests for a workday.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.